cellravel/patog/README.md

 ## PATOG (پاتوق) <img src="PATOG.png" width="400px" hight="400px" align="right" />
 Curated Collection of Resources around Bioinformatics, Data Science, ML, etc.
-This repository contains a curated list of resources that cover a wide range of topics in bioinformatics, statistics, data science, and etc. I hope they provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.
+I hope this provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.

+> The term "Patog" (or "Patogh") is a Persian word that means "gathering place" or "social hangout" in English.
+It refers to a place where people come together to socialize, meet, or spend time with each other.
+In a broader sense, it can be used to describe a casual or informal meeting spot, often used for socializing or leisure activities.

 #### [List is UPDATING...]